hc011/Music-generation-using-LSTM/README.md

 # Music-generation-using-LSTM
-This is a repository for my deep learning based project named MUSIK.
+This is a repository for my deep learning based project named music generation using deep learning.